-The 2018 hurricane season is almost upon us, and an early forecast is predicting it may be as busy as 2017.
+The 2018 hurricane season is almost upon us, and meteorologists are predicting it may be as busy as 2017.

-Colorado State University released its 2018 forecast for the Atlantic hurricane season on April 5.
+Colorado State University also released its 2018 forecast for the Atlantic hurricane season on April 5, which falls in line with NOAA.
 Their forecast calls for 14 named storms; seven of those storms are predicted to become full-fledged hurricanes and three of those are predicted to be major hurricanes.
 Any hurricane that is a Category 3 or higher is considered a major hurricane.

 CSU's forecast also says there's a "slightly above-average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean" this year.
 While that's never good news, it's especially bad news for islands in the Caribbean like Puerto Rico, the U.S. territory that's still recovering from the devastation caused by Hurricane Maria.
 (The photo above shows the island in October 2017, with power lines and palm trees flattened.)

 The meteorologists behind the forecast rely on a variety of factors when making their predictions, but the two primary ones are whether or not El Niño develops in the Pacific Ocean and the sea surface temperatures of the North Atlantic.